Diffusion on hierarchical systems of weakly-coupled networks: Introduction

+The main motivation behind our work was the question 'how does the random walk spread particles between weakly coupled networks?'.
+This idea belongs to intensively investigated topics related to diffusion processes taking place in various complex systems including hierarchical, coupled or multileveled networks (see e.g. \cite{Arenas,Nemarzadeh,kivela}, we present a longer list of the references below).
+Surprisingly when we finished our work we realized that this kind of approach can be also used as a tool for the community or hierarchy detection in real or artificial networks (see Fortunato's user guide \cite{Fortunato2016} and references below).

+Starting from the seminal work of Albert and Barab\'{a}si \cite{Barabasi} a lot of attention was paid to dynamical processes taking place in the systems of complex networks.
+Examples are investigations of phase transition of Ising model at scale-free Barab\'{a}si Albert graph \cite{Aleksiejuk,Bianconi} or models of epidemical processes at various complex networks, see e.g. \cite{Pastor-Satorras,Moreno,Cha,Doerr}.

+Many natural and techno-social systems can be described as coupled networks or interconnected networks and they belong to a larger class of so-called multilayer networks \cite{kivela,boccaletti,Domen2,kurant}.
+In fact, real networks (natural or artificial) are rarely single structureless systems and they tend to consist of sets of sub-networks with dense internal connections (e.g. network communities, see \cite{Girvan, Newman,Eriksen,simonsen} and sparse inter-network links \cite{buldyrev,gu,Halu,suchecki1,suchecki2} .

-Diffusion processes on complex networks were investigated in plenty of papers e.g., \cite{noh,gomez,sinatra,simonsen,meyer,hwang, gomez2}, usually by transforming microscopic dynamics of particles density to $M$-states Markov Chains \cite{cover,norris} where $M$ is a number of network nodes.
-The information distribution following from diffusion of random particles is centralised to nodes with large values of random walk centrality parameter \cite{noh} and observations of slowest decaying diffusive modes provides a powerful tool for probing network topological structures \cite{simonsen}.
-For self-similar networks the return-to-origin probability and the first-passage time distributions can be derived by the renormalization group approach \cite{meyer,hwang}.
-When the diffusion takes place at the multiplex network with different diffusion constants in every layer \cite{gomez2} then the effective diffusion time scale in the multiplex network is always shorter than a corresponding time scale calculated for the slower independent network due to the acceleration by the faster partner network.
-The PageRank centrality measure that is based on a stationary solution of diffusion-like dynamics can be also influenced by the multiplex character of networks \cite{Halu,Domen}.
+In this paper we consider the fundamental issue of diffusion taking place in weakly coupled networks that form nested hierarchical structures \cite{hierach}.
+Diffusion processes on complex networks were widely investigated, e.g. \cite{Eriksen,simonsen,noh,gomez,sinatra,meyer,hwang, gomez2,Rosvall,Rosvall_Hierarch,Czaplicka1,Czaplicka2}, usually by transferring microscopic particle density dynamics to Markov Chains \cite{cover,norris}.
+The ergodic distribution of diffusing particles focuses on nodes with high random-walk centrality parameter values \cite{Eriksen, simonsen,noh}.
+If the diffusion takes place on a multilayer network with different diffusion constants at every layer \cite{gomez}, the effective diffusion time scale is shorter than the corresponding time scale calculated for the slower independent network.

-Here we consider a diffusion process on a graph consisting of weakly connected complex networks.
-Each node has its own attractiveness and migrating particles choose a new node with a probability proportional to this parameter.
-There are no interactions between the particles.
-Our system is different from the layered model considered in \cite{gomez2} where nodes belonging to both layers of the network were identical, thus making it possible to develop an effective analytical approach based on the spectral properties of a corresponding adjacency matrix.
-In our approach, the assumed weak inter-network coupling allows us to separate a fast diffusion process inside every network from a slower diffusion process between different networks and, eventually, to find an approximated analytical solution for this problem in the adiabatic approximation.